 Specialists Answer Your Top 3 Questions About Installing Shutters In Denver, Colorado01/27/2016Gary Harding Day in and day out, the team at Sunburst Shutters Denver gets asked questions on how to install shutters in Denver.
 How do shutters fit the special shape of my window?
 How does Sunburst Shutters & Window Fashions mount shutters on a window with a crank?
 Would a security system impact the shutter installation process?
 I’ve encountered all of these concerns before.
-And I‘m here to tell you that when fulfilled by our experienced professionals, installing plantation shutters doesn’t conflict with your house’s security system, the shape of the window, or how it operates.
+And I‘m here to tell you that when fulfilled by our experienced professionals, installing plantation shutters doesn’t conflict with your window’s functionality, your home’s security, or your window’s shape.
 Here are the top three questions about installing shutters in Denver, and how our specialists address them.
-1. How Does The Shape Of The Window Affect Shutter Installation?
+1. How Does The Shape Of The Window Impact Shutter Installation?
 Windows come in all shapes and sizes: octagon, triangle, rectangle, circle, arch, and more.
 The question is how to install shutters (that are usually rectangular) on these specialty shaped windows?
 Our professionals measure the dimensions of your window, taking note of each curve, angle, corner, or arch.
 Next, we enter the dimensions into proprietary software to generate a shutter template that accurately matches your window.
 This way, the edges of the shutter frame mimic the shape of your window.
-And once they are set up, the louvers can be tilted across the entire window - regardless of its shape.
+And once they are set up, the louvers can be tilted across the entire window - no matter its shape.
 That’s right.
 You won’t be stuck with arch window shutters aren’t functional.
-And the shutters make the shape of the window pop!
+And the shutters make the shape of the window shine!
 2. How Does The Way The Window Operates Affect Shutter Installation?
 Installing shutters on a window doesn’t affect the way the window opens.
 Windows that tilt, slide, or open with a crank can have plantation shutters installed.
 That’s because plantation shutters are custom-fit to the window in your home.
 Whether the shutter frame is mounted outside or inside the window’s opening, it‘s based on the way the window operates.
 If the window utilizes a crank, the shutter frame is likely installed on the outside.
 The same goes for windows that tilt in.
 But windows that slide have the shutter frame installed on the inside of the window opening.
 The shape of the window, how deep the windowsill is, and how much clearance there is above and below the window also determine the type of shutter frame you select.
 Our specialists consider the size of the existing window casing, the clearance available above and below the window, the window’s shape, and the depth of the window opening.
-And, we create and install your shutter frame to the specifications of your window.
+And, we create and install your shutter frame to your window’s specifications.
 3. Does A Security System Impact Shutter Installation?
 Your security system does a great job of protecting your house from break-ins.
 When installing shutters on your windows, think about the kind of monitoring device you have in that area.
-If the motion detector is directly on the window or its frame, installing shutters won’t alter the alarm’s performance or trigger it.
-That’s because the shutters do not obstruct with the sensor’s signal.
+If the motion detector is directly on the window or its frame, installing shutters shouldn’t alter the alarm’s performance or trigger it.
+That’s because the shutters aren’t in the way of the sensor’s signal.
 The only way the alarm is triggered is if the glass is broken or the window is opened.
 If the motion detector is mounted on a wall, shutters are not likely to trigger the alarm either.
 This type of sensor transmits infrared rays and uses the reflection of those rays to sense if there is a disturbance to the room.
 An unwanted visitor obstructs the detector’s rays, setting off an alarm.
 The actual shutters won’t.
-Our experts have set up shutters with all types of different security systems in place.
-Installing shutters in Denver should never jeopardize the security of your family.
+Our experts have set up shutters with all types of different security systems.
+Installing shutters in Denver should never jeopardize the security of your family - and your peace of mind.
 Ask Us About Installing Shutters In Denver, Colorado Got more questions about how to install shutters?
 Our experts have all the tips and tricks to installing shutters in Denver, Colorado.
 And we carry the best variety of new shutters.
 Give us a call at 720-538-0182 or fill out the form below to schedule your free in-home design consultation today!